owenoak/spell/games/Cards.md

 	### Card orientation as "up" or "down"
-	direction as one of ("up", "down") with default "down" expression Card is face up: direction of card is "up" expression Card is face down: direction of card is "down"
+	direction as one of ("up", "down") with default "down" is face up: my direction is "up" is face down: my direction is "down"

 	# global actions to switch card orientation
-	to turn Card face up
+	to turn (Card) face up
 		set direction of card to "up"

-	to turn Card face down
+	to turn (Card) face down
 		set direction of card to "down"

-	to turn Card over
+	to turn (Card) over
 		if direction of card is "up" then turn card face down else turn card face up